Standard Contractual Clauses for Data Transfers

 The UK addendum works particularly well when the same data transfer involves both EU and UK personal data.
 Instead of managing separate agreements, you can use EU SCCs with the UK addendum attached.

-• EU to UK transfers: Generally, no standard contractual clauses needed due to adequacy decisions
+• EU to UK transfers: Generally, no standard contractual clauses are needed due to adequacy decisions.

-The landmark Schrems II ruling, issued in July 2020, fundamentally altered the operation of standard contractual clauses.
-The court found that simply signing these agreements isn’t sufficient if the destination country’s laws could undermine the promised protections.
+The Schrems II ruling, issued in July 2020, changed the way standard contractual clauses operate.
+The court found that simply signing these agreements is not sufficient if the destination country’s laws could undermine the promised protections.

-This ruling specifically targeted US government surveillance laws under FISA 702 and Executive Order 12333, which were deemed incompatible with EU privacy rights.
+This ruling specifically targeted US government surveillance laws under FISA 702 and Executive Order 12333, which were found to be incompatible with EU privacy rights.

 Every organisation using standard contractual clauses must now conduct and document a transfer impact assessment (for EU transfers) or transfer risk assessment (for UK transfers).